Photos / Sounds

 Assume from last fall, 6 of them on a ridge where the older stable dune meets a small wet area, mixture of rush/sedge/marram grass, sandy soil.
 20-30mm tall, cap 7-10mm wide, stipe 2mm wide, opening 1mm wide, raised up 0.5mm.
 Warted spores, 4.1 x 4.7um.
 Spore mass salmon in colour.
 Capillinium 3.52-7.65 um wide, up to 10um at the septa, which are stirrup like shapes with a yellow tinge in KOH.
 Last two pictures are of what I thought might be the crystals on the capillinium mentioned in literature, but certainly not 'encrusted' as some descriptions say.

-Tulostoma simulans - Photo (c) conabio_bancodeimagenes, some rights reserved (CC BY-NC-ND), uploaded by conabio_bancodeimagenes
+Tulostoma simulans - Photo (c) Luis Ballester, some rights reserved (CC BY-NC), uploaded by Luis Ballester

 dmalloch's ID: Tulostoma simulans, a member of Stalked Puffballs (Genus Tulostoma)